MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/TaskBasedOn.md

 ---
-title: TaskBasedOn - Common Data Model | Microsoft Docs
+title: TaskBasedOn in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: BasedOn refers to a higher-level authorization that triggered the creation of the task.
 It references a "request" entity such as a ProcedureRequest, MedicationRequest, ProcedureRequest, CarePlan, etc
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Task Based On
+# Task Based On in electronicMedicalRecords

 BasedOn refers to a higher-level authorization that triggered the creation of the task.
 It references a "request" entity such as a ProcedureRequest, MedicationRequest, ProcedureRequest, CarePlan, etc